nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 }
 ```

 This configures migration for all Java sourceset classpath configurations, Spring Boot production, development-only and AOT processing configurations, and Protobuf plugin configurations.
+Capability conflicts are registered, so any configurations that are not included will need to have conflicts resolved manually with excludes, or using the additional methods below.

 Calling `migrate` on a `java` project is equivalent to calling:
 ```